Ultrametric Cluster Hierarchies: I Want 'em All!: Introduction

 \section{Introduction}

-Hierarchical clustering is a fundamental technique for exploratory data analysis \citep{hierarchical_clustering_og, hierarchical_clustering_og_2}.
+Hierarchical clustering is a fundamental technique for exploratory data analysis \citep{hierarchical_clustering_og_2, hierarchical_clustering_og}.
 The key idea is that having a tree of clusterings over a given dataset allows users to choose any partition from this hierarchy that best suits the users' needs.
 These notions go beyond standard agglomerative clustering algorithms to also include density-based clustering techniques like DBSCAN \cite{dbscan} and HDBSCAN \cite{hdbscan}.
-Even non-hierarchical clustering algorithms like $k$-means can be solved efficiently by leveraging hierarchical representations \cite{mettu_plaxton, fast_kmeans, hierarchical_kmedian}.
+Even non-hierarchical clustering algorithms like $k$-means can be solved efficiently by leveraging hierarchical representations \cite{fast_kmeans, hierarchical_kmedian, mettu_plaxton}.

-The central underlying concept of hierarchical clustering methods is that they can be modeled via ultrametrics: distance functions satisfying the strong triangle inequality $d(x, z) \leq \max(d(x, y), d(y, z))$ for all $x, y, z$.
-Originally described for agglomerative clustering tasks such as single-linkage clustering \cite{ultrametric_single_linkage}, the depth of this connection between ultrametrics and hierarchical clustering has inspired multiple subfields of clustering theory focused on finding the best-fitting ultrametric for a given dataset \cite{hst_1, hst_3, dasgupta_objective, HC_objectives, ultrametric_grad_descent}.
+The central underlying concept of hierarchical clustering methods is that they can be modeled using ultrametrics: distances which satisfy the strong triangle inequality $d(x, z) \leq \max(d(x, y), d(y, z))$ for all $x, y, z$.
+Put simply, a set of points can only satisfy this inequality if they are arranged in nested, hierarchical structures \cite{ultrametric_lca_def}.
+Originally described for phylogenetic and agglomerative clustering tasks \cite{ultrametric_single_linkage, phylogenetic_ultrametric}, the depth of this equivalence between hierarchical clustering and ultrametrics has inspired multiple subfields of unsupervised learning theory \cite{hst_1, fitting_ultrametrics_min_disagreements, dasgupta_objective}.

-In this paper, we prove an elegant property of ultrametrics: \emph{all} standard center-based clustering tasks, including $k$-means, $k$-median, and $k$-center, can be solved optimally in an ultrametric.
-This improves on recent work in center-based clustering in trees \citep{hierarchical_kmedian, beer2023connecting, cover_tree_k_means}.
-Remarkably, our algorithm is extremely efficient: finding optimal solutions for all $k \in \mathbb{N}_n = \{1, \ldots, n\}$ on a dataset of $n$ points requires only the time to sort $O(n)$ values.
-Moreover, these partitions are inherently hierarchical: the optimal center-based clustering solutions in an ultrametric themselves form a cluster-tree.
+\paragraph{Our results.} We prove an elegant, previously unknown property of ultrametrics: all standard center-based clustering tasks (i.e., $k$-means, $k$-median, $k$-center) can be solved optimally in any ultrametric.
+The key insight is that, in this setting, these center-based clustering tasks can be reduced to sorting.
+Consequently, our algorithm is remarkably efficient: given an ultrametric on $n$ points, finding the full set of optimal solutions (i.e., for all $k \in [n]$) requires only $\texttt{Sort}(n)$ time -- the time to sort $n$ values.
+Our results therefore improve on recent work in both runtime and generality \citep{beer2023connecting, hierarchical_kmedian, cover_tree_k_means}.
+Moreover, these center-based partitions are \emph{themselves} necessarily hierarchical: the set of optimal center-based clustering solutions in an ultrametric form a cluster-tree.